Lilian0296/SARS-CoV-2-RBD-web-application/README.md

 ### Overview
 1. Upload single or multiple fasta files of SARS-Cov-2 strains
-2. Press "show results button"
+2. Press the button of "show results"

-The web will automatically calculate the sum of RBD score and output the summary table and plot in a html format for each fasta file in the ouptput folder.
+*The web will automatically calculate the sum of RBD score and output the summary table and plot in a html format for each fasta file in the ouptput folder.*

 ### Installation
 #### Clone source code